 - LAX – Usually, don’t bother waiting in the lot after dropping off

-On the other hand, if you get a ride that takes you to Northridge (San Fernando Valley), you’ll want to head Southeast towards Universal Studios.
+On the other hand, if you get a ride that takes you to Northridge (San Fernando Valley), you’ll want to head Southeast toward Universal Studios.

 Some other areas that are good Los Angeles Uber and Lyft hotspots include Marina Del Rey, Silverlake, Century City, Culver City, and Echo Park.